Evans, Henry (Harry)

 Biographical Text

-Signed by Southampton from Woking in October 1943, Harry Evans played just one league match for the Saints and then moved to Exeter City in June 1947 for a small fee.
-He had been the captain of the Saints’ reserve team and described as ‘a useful 90 minute player with good ball control.’
+Signed by Southampton from Woking in October 1943, Harry played just one league match for the Saints and then moved to Exeter City in June 1947 for a small fee.
+He had been the captain of the Saints’ reserve team and was described as ‘a useful 90 minute player with good ball control.’

-He moved to Aldershot in March 1949, having lived in Farnborough throughout his time with Exeter and training with the Shots.
+He moved to Aldershot in March 1949, having lived in Farnborough throughout his time withExeter and training with the Shots.
 In just over a season with Aldershot he netted five goals in 16 league appearances.
-He was appointed manager of Aldershot in 1955, a post he held for four years.
+He was appointed manager of the club in 1955 and held the post for four years during which time (in December 1957) he was linked with a return to take over as manager of the Grecians.

 Appearances